rd2/tbd/pages/basics.md

 |                   grade | 0.450     |
 |                   joint | 0.200     |
 |                         |           |

 The _poor_, _regular_ and _efficient_ general sets mirror those of the BETBG, laid out at the beginning the BETBG document.
-They provide a good sense of _bottom-of-the-barrel_ vs _high-performance_ technologies.
-The (basic) vs high-performance (HP) _spandrel_ sets offer a range of values expected for curtain wall technologies (also from the BETBG).
-TBD provides support for the Québec building energy code (which holds explicit requirements on major thermal bridging).
+They provide a good ballpark figure of _bottom-of-the-barrel_ vs _high-performance_ technologies.
+The (basic) vs high-performance (HP) _spandrel_ sets offer a range of expect values for curtain/window wall technologies (also from the BETBG).
+TBD provides support for the Québec building energy code (which holds explicit requirements on _major_ thermal bridging).
 Finally, there is also a _(non thermal bridging)_ set where all _psi_ values are fixed at 0 W/K per meter - mainly used for quality control and debugging purposes.

-### Running TBD (energy simulation mode)
+### Running TBD (EnergyPlus simulation mode)

-(to do)
+Newcomers need to specify where OpenStudio _measures_ are stored on their computer (_Preferences_ > _Change My Measures Directory_) - just download TBD in there (from GitHub or BCL).
+For OpenStudio Application users, simply drag & drop TBD as an _OpenStudio Measure_.

+As with most OpenStudio measures, TBD does not modify the original OpenStudio model (like adding new _derated_ constructions) before running an EnergyPlus simulation.
+OpenStudio makes a _behind-the-scenes_ copy of the model, which is in turn modified before simulation.
+Although the terminology may be confusing, leave the _Alter OpenStudio model_ option checked for EnergyPlus simulations - this option is strictly for _Apply Measures Now_.
+Once the _Default thermal bridge (set)_ is selected, save the model and run the simulation.

+Results should show an increase in heating loads for cold climates.
+For ASHRAE climate zone 7, heating should increase between 3% to 13% (depending on the building type) for _poor_ to _regular_ thermal bridging details in an otherwise well-insulated envelope.
+Consult the _TBD Reporting_ section to learn more on TBD feedback.

 ### Running TBD (_Apply Measures Now_ mode)